qperfect-io/MimiqDemos/GHZ/ghz.md

 This implementation is remarkable in that it allows to prepare an $N$-qubit GHZ state with a constant depth circuit (independent of $N$).
 MIMIQ readily supports such dynamic circuits, so let's find out how it works.

-First, let's define a conditional XOR operation to flip a qubit's state based on one or more classical bits:
+First, let's define a conditional XOR operation* to flip a qubit's state based on one or more classical bits:

+\* _for the moment we will implement the XOR operation using `IfStatement`, but soon MIMIQ will also feature more rich classical processing capabilities_

 ```python